 Large pay gap at senior levels

-A report released last week by the by the Bankwest Curtin Economic Centre (BCEC) and the Workplace Gender Equality Agency (WGEA) identified, among other findings, that there is a large pay gap for women in more senior occupational positions.
+A report released earlier this year by the by the Bankwest Curtin Economic Centre (BCEC) and the Workplace Gender Equality Agency (WGEA) identified, among other findings, that there is a large pay gap for women in more senior occupational positions.
 Women in key management positions working full-time earn on average more than $93,000 less annually than their male counterparts.

 Organisational bias and women at work